jamesharr/project-skel/README.md

 # License
 This code is licensed under the Apache 2.0 license.

-If you need something different.
-Let me know.
+If you need something different, let me know.